Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Spring and Fall: Transition Tips

 Spring and fall require gradual adjustments.
-Don't switch routines overnight.
+Do not switch routines overnight.
 Give your skin 1-2 weeks to adapt.

 Spring (Winter to Summer)

-- Reduce face oil use as humidity rises
+- Reduce face oil use as your skin produces more natural oil

 Fall (Summer to Winter)